Do you hate someone? ; Do you hate someone? ; You haven’t spoken to him for a while? Have you been blaming him?

 You’re not the only one.
-The Muslim Ummah today is diseased with this to the extent. that almost every Muslim knows another Muslim who he hates.
+The Muslim Ummah today is diseased with this to the extent.
+That almost every Muslim knows another Muslim who he hates.

 Forgiveness is linked with piety and God-consciousness.
 Is there anybody who is not without sin?
-Is there anybody who can be arrogant enough to say that he does not need to forgive that he’s right to hate?
+Is there anybody who can be arrogant enough to say that he does not need to forgive and that he’s right to hate?
 Do we not know that Allah forgives those who forgive others?
 Therefore, we should realize the difficulties of others and forgive them.
 Allah says in the Qur’an:

-Allah loves us to have hearts that are ready to forgive. so do not hate.
+Allah loves us to have hearts that are ready to forgive.
+So do not hate.

-“But indeed if any shows patience and forgives. that would truly be an exercise of courageous will and resolution in the conduct of affairs.”
+“But indeed, if any shows patience and forgives. that would truly be an exercise of courageous will and resolution in the conduct of affairs.”

 [Surat Ash-Shuraa 42:43]

-” …Honor in the eyes of Allah lies in Forgiveness…”
+” …Honor in the eyes of Allah lies in forgiveness….”

 Best Online Quran Classes for People of all ages.
 Special Quran Classes designed for Women and Kids: Take 3 days FREE Trial: AlQuran Classes